After a starring role in season one of Victoria, Chartism is back in a big way in season three as the ITV.

-But what exactly was Chartism, who were the people behind it, and how did Queen Victoria really react to it?
-Read on to find out…
+But what exactly was Chartism, who were the people behind it, and was it violent?
+How did Queen Victoria really react to it?
+Here’s what you need to know:

-In 1837, six MPs and six working men formed a committee that in the next year published a document called The People’s Charter, laying out six main aims for electoral reform:
+In 1837, six MPs and six working men formed a committee.
+The following year they published a document called The People’s Charter, laying out six main aims for electoral reform:

 - A vote for all men (over 21)